 If you’re an HR professional and had a pound for every time you’ve been asked about employee wellbeing – you’d probably have enough money to build a giant office slide.
 Which, friction burns aside, could be really fun, but might not provide the long-term return-on-investment your stakeholders are after.

 So, when tasked with improving wellbeing at work, where should you focus your attention?

 According to the CIPD there are 7 inter-related areas of employee wellbeing:

 With the above in mind, we’ve put together a list of simple suggestions to help you and your organisation work towards improving wellbeing at work.
-And if you’d like to learn more, feel free to join our upcoming webinar with Moorepay’s HR Services Director Michelle Hobson; sign-up here.
+And if you’d like to learn more, feel free to watch our ‘Wellbeing in the Workplace’ webinar with HR Services Director Michelle Hobson; watch it here.

 Do you have an Employee Assistance Programme?
 If you don’t – would you consider one?
 HR, nor the people managers within your business are likely to be qualified to respond directly to employee mental health issues.
 However, as an employer, you do have a duty of care to support the health of your employees – and that includes mental health.
 Providing an EAP service is a great way to help your employees who need confidential advice.
 Get your seniors on-board and choose a trustworthy provider.

 If you already provide EAP, how accessible is the service?
 Are there posters and contact numbers in bathrooms, by the water cooler, or on the fridge?
 Do your people managers know about the service and when to encourage usage?
 Make sure people who need help know exactly where to go to get it – information shouldn’t be buried on the intranet.